-- (k) Molson Group Limited has introduced this equal opportunities policy as a commitment to make full use of the talents and resource of all its employees and to provide a healthy environment which will encourage good and productive working operations within the organisation.
+- 11. (k) Powerscreen Texas has introduced these equal opportunities policy as a commitment to make full use of the talents and resource of all its employees and to provide a healthy environment which will encourage good and productive working operations within the organization.
 This code of practice describes how the policy is to be applied throughout the Company.

-- (l) The Company is particularly concerned that equality of opportunity is maintained in the following areas:
+- 12. (l) The Company is particularly concerned that equality of opportunity is maintained in the following areas:

-- recruitment and selection;
+- recruitment and selection.

-- promotion, transfer and training;
+- o promotion, transfer and training.

-- terms of employment, benefits, facilities and services;
+- o terms of employment, benefits, facilities and services.

-- grievances and disciplinary procedures;
+- o grievances and disciplinary procedures.

 - dismissals and redundancies.